-Violent Crimes Lawyer Effingham County, IL — if you’ve been arrested or you’re under investigation, you need clear answers and fast action.
+Violent Crimes Lawyer Effingham County, IL — if you’re dealing with an arrest or active investigation, you need clear answers and immediate action.
 Our violent crimes lawyers in Effingham County, IL represent individuals accused of using or threatening force and work to protect your freedom, record, and future from the start.
-At Combs Waterkotte, our Effingham County, IL criminal defense team responds immediately and starts building your defense the moment you call.
+At Combs Waterkotte, our Effingham County, IL criminal defense team acts quickly to begin building your defense as soon as you call.

 At a Glance: Violent Crime Cases in Effingham County, IL